nlhkabu/nlhkabu.github.io/_drafts/2018-07-26-pypi-past-present-future.md

 ---

-Earlier this year, the organisers of [EuroPython](https://europython.eu/) asked me if I'd like to present a keynote about the [Python Package Index (PyPI)](http://pypi.org).
-I, of course, jumped at the opportunity.
+Earlier this year, the organisers of [EuroPython](https://europython.eu/) asked me if I'd like to present a keynote about the [Python Package Index](http://pypi.org)(PyPI).
 These are the slides, links, resources and statistics resulting from that presentation.

 I will upload the video here once it becomes available.
-In the meantime - enjoy!
+In the meantime, enjoy!

 ## Slides
 <div class="embed-container" style="padding-bottom: 66.4%;">